Nalkheda

-Nalkheda is a town (Tehsil) and a nagar Parishad in Agar Malwa district in the Indian state of Madhya Pradesh.
-Nalkheda is situated on the bank of river Lakhunder.
+Nalkheda is a town and tehsil with a Nagar Parishad status, located in the Agar Malwa district of the Indian state of Madhya Pradesh.
+It is situated on the banks of the Lakhunder River.

-Distance from Indore 150 km, from Ujjain 100 km, from Kota, Rajasthan 170 km, from Bhopal 180 km, from Agar 35 km, from Shajapur 62 km by road, from Dongargaon, Agar Malwa 56 km by road.
-It is just 15 km from Aamla Chourha situated between Agar malwa & Susner at the Indore Kota state highway (SH 27).
+Nalkheda lies approximately 150 km from Indore, 100 km from Ujjain, 170 km from Kota in Rajasthan, 180 km from Bhopal, 35 km from Agar, 62 km from Shajapur, and 56 km from Dongargaon by road.
+It is located about 15 km from Aamla Chourha, which lies on State Highway 27 between Agar Malwa and Susner.

 Demographics

-As of the 2011 Census of India, Nalkheda had a population of 16,559.
+As of the 2011 Census of India, Nalkheda had a population of 16,690.
 Males constitute 52% of the population and females 48%.
 Nalkheda has an average literacy rate of 59%, lower than the national average of 59.5%: male literacy is 68%, and female literacy is 49%.
 In Nalkheda, 17% of the population is under 6 years of age.

-Pipalyaset Village that comes under Nalkheda Tehsil is the most cultivated land area and good for agriculture purpose.
+Pipalyaset Village which comes under Nalkheda Tehsil is the most cultivated land area and good for agriculture purpose.